top of page

 • Do you get kick-backs from the products you recommend?

 Yes.
-We are Amazon Associates, aka Amazon Affiliates, we get (literally) a few pennies (about 3%) from your purchases using our links.
+We are Amazon Associates, aka Amazon Affiliates, we get (literally) a few pennies (about 3% max) from your purchases using our links.
 Of course, this is not tax-free income.
 We pay taxes on everything we earn.
-Recommend products are only items we want, use, or need in our work with Bouviers.
-Otherwise, we could post links to the entire Amazon pet catalog, but we are more selective - showing you our preferred list of products.
+We recommend products are only items we want, use, or need in our work with Bouviers.
+Otherwise, we could post links to the entire Amazon pet catalog, but we are more selective - showing you our preferred products and only when you ask for suggestions.
 Some of the products we use and recommend are not found on Amazon.
-We drop ship these to you from local vendors.
-We are Associates for two reasons: 1) You asked us for a recommend list of products we use, foods we feed, and puppy supplies.
-Now it's all conveniently located in the HOB Supply Store!
-2) Making a little commission allows us to pay down our ever-growing expenses and keep your costs stable.
-In general, these are items you would normally need, want, or be buying from Amazon or your local pet store anyway.
-It doesn't increase your costs.
-It saves you, and future buyers, on cost increases.
+Our partners can drop ship these to you: we support many local, small businesses (collar designers, laser crafters, Cricut crafters, and seamstresses for Bouv Bone pillows).

 bottom of page